Louisiana Paralysis Attorneys

 - Needing a brace or permanent stabilization

-- Inability to breathe without assistive equipment
+- Inability to breathe without assistance

 Thoracic spinal cord injuries (T1-T12) affect the middle portion of the spine and causes paralysis in the legs.
 Thoracic injuries are the most common spinal injuries.
 Injuries below the thoracic spine are called lumbar spine injuries (L1-L5) and will cause loss of motor function in the legs, leaving upper limbs functional.
 Lumbar injuries also inhibit control of the abdomen and pelvis, and the injury often requires surgical intervention.